alainwelliver/deep-learning-speedrun-project/nanogpt/README.md

 If running on single GPU for debugging and hitting OOM:
 - The baseline uses batch_size=512 which requires 8 GPUs
 - Single GPU runs may need reduced batch size
-- Consider modifying train_gpt.py to reduce batch_size for debugging
+- Consider modifying the training script in experiments/ to reduce batch_size for debugging

 ## Development Workflow

 1. **Test locally** with `--dry_run` to verify configuration
 2. **Debug** with `--n_runs 1 --n_gpus 1` on cheaper instance
 3. **Run baseline** with full settings on 8x H100
-4. **Create modification** by copying and editing train_gpt.py
+4. **Create modification** by copying and editing a training script in experiments/
 5. **Run experiment** with new config pointing to modified script
 6. **Compare results** using summary.json files
 7. **Iterate** based on results